 • You wake up with moderate to severe jaw pain,

-• Face, neck, shoulder pain or swelling,
+• Face, neck, and shoulder pain or swelling,

 • Headaches,